krebisz/DataAnalyser/documents/Project Bible.md

-PROJECT BIBLE
+# PROJECT BIBLE
+Status: Canonical
+Scope: Architectural Law

+---

-1. Purpose
+## 1. Purpose

 The Project Bible defines binding architectural law for the system.

 It establishes:

-non-negotiable principles
+- non-negotiable principles

-semantic authority boundaries
+- semantic authority boundaries

-long-term invariants
+- long-term invariants

 If a decision conflicts with this document, the decision is invalid.

+---

-2. Core Principles (Binding)
+## 2. Core Principles (Binding)

+### Lossless Ingestion
-Lossless Ingestion — raw data must never be destroyed or silently altered
+Raw data must never be destroyed or silently altered.

+### Explicit Semantics
-Explicit Semantics — meaning is assigned declaratively, not inferred
+Meaning is assigned declaratively, not inferred.

-Single Semantic Authority — normalization is the sole arbiter of meaning
+### Single Semantic Authority
+Normalization is the sole arbiter of meaning.

+### Determinism
-Determinism — identical inputs produce identical outputs
+Identical inputs produce identical outputs.

+### Reversibility
-Reversibility — evolution must allow rollback
+Evolution must allow rollback.

+---

-3. Semantic Authority
+## 3. Semantic Authority

 Metric meaning:

-is defined once
+- is defined once

-is stable
+- is stable

-is opaque to consumers
+- is opaque to consumers

 No downstream layer may reinterpret or override semantic decisions.

+---

-4. Identity Law
+## 4. Identity Law

 Metric identity:

-must be canonical
+- must be canonical

-must be globally unique
+- must be globally unique

-must not encode source-specific information
+- must not encode source-specific information

 Identity resolution is declarative and explainable.

+---

-5. Normalization Law
+## 5. Normalization Law

 Normalization:

-is staged
+- is staged

-is ordered
+- is ordered

-is explicit
+- is explicit

 Each stage:

-has a single responsibility
+- has a single responsibility

-must not inspect concerns outside its scope
+- must not inspect concerns outside its scope

+---

-6. Canonical Metric Series Law
+## 6. Canonical Metric Series Law

 CMS:

-is the only trusted analytical input
+- is the only trusted analytical input

-is required for computation
+- is required for computation

-is assumed correct by consumers
+- is assumed correct by consumers

+---

-7. Prohibited Behaviors
+## 7. Prohibited Behaviors

 The system must never:

-infer semantic meaning implicitly
+- infer semantic meaning implicitly

-conflate structure with meaning
+- conflate structure with meaning

-allow heuristic logic to alter identity
+- allow heuristic logic to alter identity

-permit silent semantic drift
+- permit silent semantic drift

+---

-8. Evolution Constraints
+## 8. Evolution Constraints

 Future changes must:

-preserve declared boundaries
+- preserve declared boundaries

-maintain semantic authority
+- maintain semantic authority

-avoid architectural shortcuts
+- avoid architectural shortcuts

 Convenience must not override correctness.

+---

-9. Structural / Manifold Analysis Constraint (Additive · Binding)
+## 9. Structural / Manifold Analysis Constraint (Additive · Binding)

 Additive Section — No existing sections are modified by this addition.

 The system MAY introduce future analytical subsystems that:

-analyze structural similarity, equivalence, or hierarchy
+- analyze structural similarity, equivalence, or hierarchy

-operate on normalized or canonical representations
+- operate on normalized or canonical representations

-support exploratory or comparative analysis
+- support exploratory or comparative analysis

 Such subsystems MUST NOT:

-assign or alter canonical metric identity
+- assign or alter canonical metric identity

-modify normalization outcomes
+- modify normalization outcomes

-influence computation or rendering implicitly
+- influence computation or rendering implicitly

 Any promotion of insights into canonical semantics MUST:

-be explicit
+- be explicit

-be declarative
+- be declarative

-be reviewable
+- be reviewable

-be reversible
+- be reversible

 No automatic or implicit back-propagation is permitted.

+---

+## 10. Temporal Execution & Migration Law (Additive · Binding)

+Additive Section — Introduced to support phased migration without violating Canonical Law.

+### 10.1 Temporal Coexistence

+The system MAY temporarily support multiple execution paths (e.g. legacy and CMS-based) **provided that**:

+- Canonical law remains authoritative
+- No semantic authority is duplicated
+- Coexistence is explicitly bounded and observable

+Temporal coexistence is a *migration state*, not a steady-state design.

+---

+### 10.2 Migration Non-Violation Rule

+During migration phases:

+- Legacy execution is permitted **only as a compatibility reference**
+- CMS execution is the sole forward path

+Legacy paths MUST NOT:

+- define new semantics
+- diverge behaviorally without parity visibility
+- be silently preferred over CMS logic

+---

+### 10.3 Parity as Architectural Safety Mechanism

+Parity testing is a **structural safety tool**, not a heuristic convenience.

+Parity exists to:

+- validate behavioral equivalence
+- expose divergence explicitly
+- protect Canonical assumptions during transition

+Parity mechanisms MUST:

+- be isolated from production execution
+- be deterministic
+- never influence live computation

+---

+### 10.4 Execution Reachability Constraint

+A computation path that is:

+- unreachable
+- unobservable
+- or conditionally bypassed

+is considered **architecturally non-existent**, regardless of correctness.

+Migration work MUST prove execution reachability.

+---

+## 11. Service & Rendering Layer Constraint (Additive · Binding)

+Additive Section — Clarifies downstream boundaries.

+Service and rendering layers:

+- consume results
+- do not define semantics
+- do not select meaning
+- do not infer correctness

+They MAY:

+- switch between explicitly declared strategies
+- visualize Canonical outputs
+- reflect migration state

+They MUST NOT:

+- conditionally reinterpret Canonical results
+- embed semantic branching logic

+---

+## 12. Canonical Boundary Enforcement Rule (Additive · Binding)

+Additive Section — Prevents silent law erosion.

+Any code that:

+- constructs Canonical objects
+- mutates Canonical series
+- selects Canonical strategy

+MUST reside within explicitly designated Canonical boundaries.

+Violation constitutes architectural breach.

+---

-Appendix A. Architectural Rationale (Non-Binding)
+## Appendix A. Architectural Rationale (Non-Binding)

 Explanatory only — not architectural law.

-A.1 Why Explicit Semantics Exist
+### A.1 Why Explicit Semantics Exist

 Earlier designs relied on inferred meaning derived from structure, naming, or statistical behavior.
 This led to ambiguity, drift, and irreproducible outcomes.

 Declarative semantics were introduced to guarantee:

-stability
+- stability

-auditability
+- auditability

-long-term trust
+- long-term trust

+---

-A.2 Why Canonical Identity Is Enforced
+### A.2 Why Canonical Identity Is Enforced

 Allowing multiple representations or inferred equivalence caused semantic erosion over time.

 Canonical identity enforces:

-one meaning
+- one meaning

-one reference
+- one reference

-stable comparison
+- stable comparison

 Exploration is allowed elsewhere — never here.

+---

-A.3 Historical Failure Modes
+### A.3 Historical Failure Modes

 Observed failures that motivated this document:

-Structural similarity mistaken for semantic equivalence
+- Structural similarity mistaken for semantic equivalence

-Heuristics leaking into normalization
+- Heuristics leaking into normalization

-Silent reinterpretation by downstream consumers
+- Silent reinterpretation by downstream consumers

 These failures justify strict separation between law and analysis.

+---

-Appendix B. Derived & Dynamic Metric Identity (Non-Binding)
+## Appendix B. Derived & Dynamic Metric Identity (Non-Binding)

 Additive Appendix — does not modify binding law.